 The patrol division is comprised of 19 full-time officers.
 Officers are responsible for responding to emergencies, answering calls for service, performing street-level investigations, performing traffic enforcement, and serving the public safety needs of many within the City Limits.
-The Patrol Division is led by Captain David Muniz.
+The Patrol Division is led by Captain Alvin Luker.

-Captain David Muniz began his Law Enforcement career at the age of 19 with the Nueces County Sherriff’s Office Jail Division.
-After graduating from the Del Mar College Regional Police Academy in 2005, Captain Muniz started as a patrol officer with the City of Sinton.
+Captain Alvin Luker began his Law Enforcement career with Kentucky Dept. of Corrections in 1996.
+He then moved to Colorado where he worked for the Colorado Dept. of Correction’s from 1998 to 2001.
+After graduating from the Northeastern Junior College Regional Police Academy in Sterling CO in 2001, Captain Luker started as a patrol officer with the City of Craig in Colorado.

 During Captain Luker’s 16 years with the Craig Police department, he served 8 years as Corporal and Field Training Officer.
 At Craig PD, Captain Luker’s center of interest focused on Driving While Intoxicated investigations, K9 handler and was on the regional Special Response Team as a Team Leader for 8 years.
 Captain Luker also received his Drug Recognition Expert (DRE) Certification in 2014.
 Captain Luker continues to conduct DWI investigations and DRE evaluations.
 Captain Luker’s main duties, now, include overseeing the day-to-day operations of the patrol division.

 In 2017, Captain Luker was hired with the City of Aransas Pass as a patrol officer, continuing his efforts in working patrol operations to include DWI investigations and training.
 After 3 years on patrol, Captain Luker was promoted to Patrol Sergeant.
 During his capacity as a patrol sergeant, his duties included but not limited to supervising his assigned patrol shift.